 As mentioned before, business cards are handled with great care in Japan.
 This means you should never take your business card out of your pocket or wallet.
 Doing so will make you look sloppy.
 Storing your business cards inside a card case is the way to go.

-When you receive a person’s business card, it is considered impolite to put your fingers on top of the name, company, or logo of the owner.
+When you receive a person’s business card, it is considered impolite to put your fingers on top of the owner’s name, company, or logo.

-For this reason, it is recommended to leave enough space between your name and the top edge of your own card so the other person can grab it without any difficulties.
+For this reason, leaving enough space between your name and the top edge of your card is recommended so the other person can grab it without any difficulties.

 5 – Fiddling with your card

 Sometimes, people unconsciously try to busy their hands with something when they are nervous.
-However, unnecessarily touching or playing around with Japanese business cards, whether it is yours or your partner’s, is simply unacceptable.
+However, unnecessarily touching or playing around with Japanese business cards, whether yours or your partner’s, is simply unacceptable.

 Try to keep your hands off the cards you received once you put them in front of you.